neeljansen/SocialDataAnalysisFinalProject/README.md

 # SocialDataAnalysisFinalProject
-Final project in the course Social data analysis.
+This is a repository for our exam project in course 02806 Social data analysis and visualization F20.
+The project has been made by Christopher Kadow and Neel Jansen.